max-secdev/Public/README.md

-These repo will contain all my public available codes
+These repo will contain all my publicly available codes